IlPreteRosso/LEANearized-RadiiPolynomial/README.md

 ## LaTeX ↔ LEAN workflow

-When writing the blueprint `.tex` files you link LaTeX statements (theorems, definitions, lemmas, etc.) to Lean objects using the `\lean{}` handle.
-The handle must name an existing *true* declaration in LEAN so `leanblueprint` can build the dependency graph.
+When writing the blueprint `.tex` files you link LaTeX statements (theorems, definitions, lemmas, etc.) to LEAN declaration using the `\lean{}` handle.
+The handle must name an existing *true* declaration in LEAN so the `checkdecls` in `leanblueprint` can build the dependency graph.

 Example